Students are required to complete three credits of study, four credits are highly recommended for college admission.

 Grades 10 – 12

 Regents Chemistry is offered to students in grades 10 through 12 and provides an introduction to the theories and principles of Chemistry.
-Topics covered include atomic structure, the periodic table, kinetics and equilibrium, acids and bases, redox and electrochemistry and organic chemistry.
-This course requires a serious commitment and much work.
+Topics covered include atomic structure, the periodic table, chemical bonding, behavior of gases, mathematics of chemical equations, kinetics and equilibrium, acids and bases, electrochemistry and organic chemistry.
+This course requires a strong grasp of how to manipulate algebraic expressions.
 The material is approached from a theoretical perspective rather than the study of individual elements.
 A minimum of 1200 minutes of lab are required for admission to the Regents examination.

 The Physical Setting – Physics